-- (a) if using Calculation Method 1: - (i) exceed the Benchmark NABERS Rating from Table A20 of Schedule A by at least 0.5 stars; and - (ii) be the first NABERS Rating for the building; and - (iii) not be obtained in order to comply with any mandatory legal requirement imposed through a statutory or regulatory instrument of any jurisdiction, including, but not limited to, the Commercial Building Disclosure Program. - (b) exceed the Historical Baseline NABERS Rating by at least 0.5 stars if using Calculation Method 2. - 8.8.4 When calculating a Benchmark NABERS Rating using Calculation Method 2 at step 2 of Method 4: - (a) the Benchmark NABERS Rating can only be calculated using a fixed Historical Baseline NABERS Rating which was calculated no more than 7 years before the end date of the Current Rating Year; or - (b) if this Calculation Method is to be used for Additional Energy Savings and the fixed Historical Baseline NABERS Rating does not meet the requirements of clause 8.8.4(a), it must be reset using a previous NABERS Rating that is at least 7 years later than the end date of the Rating Period for the previous fixed Historical Baseline NABERS Rating; - (c) the Historical Baseline NABERS Rating must meet the 'similar configuration' criteria that has been determined by the Scheme Administrator which is listed in the NABERS Baseline Method Guide.

-- 8.8.5 The Implementation Date is the end date of the first Rating Period for which Energy Savings will be calculated under clause 8.8.7. - 8.8.6 The Energy Saver is: - (a) the person whose name is identified on the NABERS Rating certificate, or - (b) the building owner or manager of the building or buildings identified on the NABERS Rating certificate if the person's name is not identified on the NABERS Rating certificate, as issued by the NABERS National Administrator, in respect of the NABERS Rating.
+- (a) if using Calculation Method 1: - (i) exceed the Benchmark NABERS Rating from Table A20 of Schedule A by at least 0.5 stars; and - (ii) be the first NABERS Rating for the building; and - (iii) not be obtained to comply with the Commercial Building Disclosure Program, or a Development Approval. - (b) exceed the Historical Baseline NABERS Rating by at least 0.5 stars if using Calculation Method 2. - 8.8.4 When calculating a Benchmark NABERS Rating using Calculation Method 2 at step 2 of Method 4: - (a) the Benchmark NABERS Rating can only be calculated using a fixed Historical Baseline NABERS Rating which was calculated no more than 7 years before the end date of the Current Rating Year; or - (b) if this Calculation Method is to be used for Additional Energy Savings and the fixed Historical Baseline NABERS Rating does not meet the requirements of clause 8.8.4(a), it must be reset using a previous NABERS Rating that is at least 7 years later than the end date of the Rating Period for the previous fixed Historical Baseline NABERS Rating; - (c) the Historical Baseline NABERS Rating must meet the 'similar configuration' criteria that has been determined by the Scheme Administrator which is listed in the NABERS Baseline Method Guide. - 8.8.5 The Implementation Date is the end date of the first Rating Period for which Energy Savings will be calculated under clause 8.8.7. - 8.8.6 The Energy Saver is: - (a) the person whose name is identified on the NABERS Rating certificate, or - (b) the building owner or manager of the building or buildings identified on the NABERS Rating certificate if the person's name is not identified on the NABERS Rating certificate, as issued by the NABERS National Administrator, in respect of the NABERS Rating.